Camus – Jean Marie (1877 – 1955)

 Carltonware

-English ceramics company who produced tableware, wall plaques and other ceramic items.
+English ceramics manufacturing company from the 1920s who produced tableware, wall plaques and other ceramic items, including in Oriental and Egyptian patterns.

 Carrier-Belleuse, Albert